will-chung/cse110-w21-group7/specs/documentation/collections.md

 Box grid format of all files

-Green add button on bottom left corner
+Two add buttons on bottom left corner, one for add image, one for add video

-Red remove button on bottom right corner
+Remove button on bottom right corner

+### Add Image Button

+onClick: prompt user to upload image

+onSubmit: query current list of image in collection of :col_id, add image file to list, update files list in schema with new images list

-### Add File Button
+### Add Video Button

-onClick: prompt user to upload file
+onClick: prompt user to upload video

-onSubmit: query current list of files in collection of :col_id, add file to list, update files list in schema with new list
+onSubmit: query current list of video in collection of :col_id, add video file to list, update files list in schema with new videos list

 ### Delete File Button